Giurgiu Clocktower: Influence on local architecture

 The clocktower influenced the layout of modern Giurgiu by urban planners into a star shaped organizational layout, drawing inspiration from Paris.
-The “étoile” system was introduced around the year 1877 as the city expanded.
+The “étoile” system was introduced around 1877 as the city expanded.
 The clocktower was considered the center of the star and all main streets have their starting point at the tower's promenade and extend to the rest of the city, creating the star shape.
 The first area surrounding the tower was known as Carol I Square, renamed to Carol II Square, and currently Unification Square which includes the promenade.
 The squares were surrounded by parking for vehicles and the promenade was lined with shops.

-Each arm of the "star" layout was a principal neighborhoods, identified in municipal plans by specific colors.
+Each arm of the "star" layout was a principal neighborhood, identified in municipal plans by specific colors.
 Therefore, each arm of the city was a different color on city schemata.
 According to historic urban plans, there were five colors: red, yellow, blue, green, and black.
 The black color, for instance, corresponded to the old village Smarda, which is now a part of the city, while green was for a neighborhood where both Romanians and Bulgarians lived.

 After 1960, the communist regime slowly destroyed the historic urban planner's vision for the city and its star layout by building soviet-style apartment blocks throughout Giurgiu.
 The communist government planned to build apartment blocks to form a rectangle around the tower and even considered physically relocating the clocktower.
 These were never realized.
-However, a soviet-style apartment block from the communist period named “Eva” became the new tallest construction in the City of Giurgiu.
+However, a soviet-style apartment block from the communist period named "Eva" became the new tallest construction in the City of Giurgiu.

 Today, the tower is a local tourist attraction and can be visited any time.
 The main area around the tower was rebuilt according to the historic plans.
 The space surrounding the tower was leased and many coffee shops and restaurants were built there.
 Locals consider the rebuilt area as kitsch and lacking the beauty of the old square.
 They believe that modern buildings with shops and restaurants should not have been built near the historical monument.
 After a number of protests by local citizens in the 2000s, the square surrounding the tower was not extended any further.